amwebexpert/poc-mobile-python/README.md

     DEBUG=1 python main.py

+Know issue in `DEBUG` mode:

+- Pressing the *space bar* from the query textinput field of the chat session triggers an unexpected hot reload event.

+### DB Browser for SQLite

+This native Python app makes usage of SQLite3 as it's persistence mechanism (preferences, chat session...).
+Although you can visualize raw data using command lines like `sqlite3 chat_sessions.db` we recommand using the [DB Browser for SQLite](https://sqlitebrowser.org/) which is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.

 ### Snippet to see the layout border of any widget

 Inside the `.kivy` file just add this: